Understanding Hypothermia: A Winter Health Risk

 How to Dress Up for Winter to Prevent Hypothermia

 Proper clothing is the first line of defense against cold weather.
+Here are some essential tips:

 Dress in Layers

-Inner layer: Thermal wear to retain body heat
+Inner Layer: Thermal wear to retain body heat.

-Middle layer: Wool or fleece for insulation
+Middle Layer: Wool or fleece for insulation.

-Outer layer: Windproof and waterproof jacket
+Outer Layer: Windproof and waterproof jacket.

 Cover Extremities

-Wear woolen caps, gloves, scarves, and socks
+Wear woolen caps, gloves, scarves, and thick socks.

-Up to 30–40% of body heat can be lost through the head
+Up to 30–40% of body heat can be lost through the head.

 Keep Dry

-Wet clothes increase heat loss
+Wet clothes increase heat loss.

-Change damp clothing immediately
+Change damp clothing immediately to maintain warmth.

 Choose the Right Footwear

-Insulated, waterproof shoes or boots
+Opt for insulated, waterproof shoes or boots.

-Wear thick socks to protect toes from frostbite
+Wear thick socks to protect toes from frostbite.

 Avoid Tight Clothing

-Tight clothes restrict blood flow and reduce warmth
+Tight clothes restrict blood flow and reduce warmth.

-Additional Winter Safety Tips:
+Additional Winter Safety Tips

-Eat warm, nutritious food
+Eat warm, nutritious food to fuel your body.

-Drink warm fluids regularly
+Drink warm fluids regularly to stay hydrated.

-Avoid alcohol in extreme cold
+Avoid alcohol in extreme cold, as it can lower body temperature.

-Stay active to maintain body heat
+Stay active to maintain body heat and improve circulation.

-Check weather conditions before going outdoors
+Always check weather conditions before going outdoors.

 Hypothermia is a silent but serious winter danger that can affect anyone.
 However, with awareness, proper winter clothing, and simple precautions, it is completely preventable.
 Dressing smartly and staying warm ensures a safe and healthy winter season.